The Black List: 2018 Hollywood’s Best Un-produced Screenplays

 Making The Black List

 Franklin Leopard is always quick to tell the world that his list is not about promoting movies or the next big Hollywood box office hit.
-To him, the story written in the scripts are more important.
+To him, the story written in the scripts is more important.

 Even more important than that is the celebration of excellent screenwriting.
 So screenwriters are the number priority of The Black List.